adecang/adecang.github.io/toiec/05/lrch_05.md

 [Audio](lrtk_34.mp3)

 SW: I've been looking through the applicants for the international position.
 We really need someone who has a good level of French and Spanish.
 They all say they do on the resume but can we check that out?
 KC: I can get in touch with a language school we've used before.
 They can do a level assessment.
-If you have any particular skills you want to test, let me know and we'll have that in.
+If you have any particular skills you want to tesooked through the applicants?t, let me know and we'll have that in.
 SW: Well, they have to be able to talk figures obviously,  and discuss P&Ls and balance sheets.
 Ordering in a restaurant and making small talk are not the priorities here.
 KC: OK.
 You draw up a list of situations they need to be able to handle and I'll pass that on to the school. and they can test anyone we think might have potential.
 SW: That's great.
 How long do you think that will take?